plugdata-team/plugdata/Resources/Documentation/cyclone/atodb.md

 ---

 Use [atodb] to convert a linear amplitude value to a deciBel Full Scale (dBFS) equivalent.
-Negative values convert to -inf as if the input is "0".
+Negative values convert to -Inf as if the input is "0".